 Autumn is from September to October and has sunny weather and little rain.
 Spring is from April to May and also sunny with a chance of small amounts of rain.
 You can also still travel in winter as it is mostly sunny with very little rain however it can get cold in the desert and the mountains.

-The Perfect 10 Days in Morocco
+How to Plan The Perfect 10 Day Morocco Itinerary

 We flew into Fes and spent the first two nights here to get accustomed to Morocco and to ensure we had enough time to have a proper look around the fascinating old city.